Hearing Loss Compensation Claims

 |Hearing loss in children.||Up until their 18th birthday, a parent can claim on their behalf.
 The child has 3 years from their 18th birthday otherwise.|

 Don’t leave claiming until the last minute though.
 Your personal injury solicitor will require time to prepare your case.
 This can take a while especially in cases where evidence needs to be gathered where the hearing loss was caused many years ago.
 If a claim is made after the hearing loss claim time limit, it won’t be accepted by the defendant’s insurer or solicitor so please don’t delay beginning your claim.
+If you’d like to know more about starting hearing loss compensation claims, please call today.

 Common Causes Of Damage To Your Hearing